djangodeployment/django-deployment-book/06-settings.rst

 default is "root@localhost", and while "root" is OK, "localhost" is not, and some mail servers may refuse the email.
 The domain name where your Django application runs is usually OK, but if this doesn't work you can use any other valid domain.
+The domain of your email address should work properly.

 If your Django project does not send any emails (other than the error messages Django will send anyway), DEFAULT_FROM_EMAIL_ does not need to be specified.
-If it does send emails, it might be using `django.core.mail.EmailMessage`_.
-In order to specify what will be in the "From:" field of the email, ``EmailMessage`` accepts an ``from_email`` argument at initialization; if this is unspecified, it will use ``DEFAULT_FROM_EMAIL``.
+If it does send emails, it may be using `django.core.mail.EmailMessage`_.
+In order to specify what will be in the "From:" field of the email, ``EmailMessage`` accepts a ``from_email`` argument at initialization; if this is unspecified, it will use ``DEFAULT_FROM_EMAIL``.
 So ``DEFAULT_FROM_EMAIL`` is exactly what it says: the default ``from_email`` of ``EmailMessage``.
 It's a